 In one sitting.

-The sauce is sweet and sour but it isn’t the usual red sweet and sour sauce like the one I use in my sweet and sour chicken – this one is made from pineapple juice, brown sugar, and soy sauce.
-And then a little cayenne if you want some heat.
+The sauce is sweet and sour but it isn’t the usual red sweet and sour sauce like the one I use in my sweet and sour chicken – this one is made from pineapple juice, brown sugar, vinegar, and soy sauce.

 More meatballs in the slow cooker:

 Make sure you subscribe to my email list to get all my new recipes delivered right to your inbox!

 - 3 pound package frozen meatballs

 - 20 ounce can pineapple chunks, drained BUT save the juice!